 4. Natural Ingredients

-If you think your shower drain clog might be caused by hair or other organic matter, go to the kitchen, grab some vinegar and baking soda, and heat a kettle of water.
+If you think your clog might be caused by hair or other organic matter, one of the best ways to unclog a shower drain is to go to the kitchen, grab some vinegar and baking soda, and heat a kettle of water.
 Pour about a cup of baking soda down the drain, followed by an equal amount of vinegar.
 Let the solution bubble and foam for a few minutes, and then follow with the kettle full of hot (but not boiling) water.
 Let the mixture sit for a couple of hours.
 If the drain still isn’t flowing freely, repeat the process.
 If you don’t have any vinegar, you can also try equal amounts of salt and baking soda, followed by hot (but not boiling) water.

 5. Wet/Dry Shop Vacuum

 You can also try a wet/dry shop vacuum (not a regular vacuum).
 Set it for vacuuming liquids, and place the hose over the drain before you turn it on.
-The suction from the wet/dry vacuum may release the clog.
+The suction from the wet/dry vacuum may release the clogged shower drain.

 To avoid shower drain clogs, always run hot water down the drain at the end of each use.
 If your drain does not have a good screen or cover, you can purchase plastic or metal ones at most hardware and home improvement stores, or in the household goods section of many grocery stores.
 Taking good care of your home’s plumbing can help save you time, money, and frustration.